Healthcare News

 Could mindfulness and meditation be more powerful than opioids for lower back pain?

-The University of Queensland School of Psychology's Dr Melissa Day is conducting a project that will test that possibility and could even
+The University of Queensland School of Psychology's Dr Melissa Day is conducting a project that will test that possibility and could even save lives.

 "Chronic pain is implicated in an estimated 20 per cent of suicides in Australia, and is experienced by millions nation-wide," Dr Day said.